Best Voice Journaling Apps in 2025 (Updated for 2026)

 Which voice journaling app has the best privacy?

 Privacy varies significantly between apps.
-The most private option is your phone’s built-in recorder — recordings stay locally on your device and go nowhere by default.
+The most private option is your phone’s built-in recorder — recordings stay locally on your device by default.
 Among dedicated apps, look for end-to-end encryption, local storage options, clear data deletion policies, and explicit statements that your recordings aren’t used to train AI models.
 Always read the privacy policy before storing personal audio on any third-party platform.

 Can I export my voice journal entries if I switch apps?

 This depends entirely on the app.
-Day One supports export in multiple formats including PDF and JSON.
+Day One supports export in PDF and JSON.
 The inner dispatch allows full data export.
 AudioDiary lets you export entries monthly.
 Otter exports transcripts in TXT, DOCX, PDF, and SRT formats.
 Before committing to any app, check whether you can get your data out — your journal archive has value beyond any single platform.

 Is voice journaling better with transcription?